The Erd\"os-Sz\"usz-Tur\'an distribution for equivariant processes: Introduction

 \subsection{Organization}

 In the remainder of this introduction, we prove Theorem~\ref{theorem:est:lattice}, using equidistribution of horocycles on the space $X_2$. {In \S\ref{sec:generalized}, we describe our general results in the settings of lattices; linear forms; diophantine approximation on curves, and translation surfaces.
 In \S\ref{sec:equivariant} we describe our general philosophy and state our main axiomatic theorem.
 In \S\ref{sec:equilattices}, we prove our results in their various incarnations on the space of lattices, and in \S\ref{sec:translation}, we prove our results in the setting of translation surfaces.

-In \S\ref{Remarks}, we remark on how our approach can be applied in even more situations, including (but not limited to) multiplicative diophantine approximation; complex diophantine approximation; the distribution of cut-and-project quasicrystals; and the distribution of discrete lattice orbits on the Clifford plane and related problems on cusp excursions on hyperbolic manifolds.
+\textbf{Acknowledgments.} We thank the Mathematical Sciences Research Institute (MSRI), Berkeley for ideal working conditions.
+We thank Florin Boca, Byron Heersink, and Alexandru Zaharescu for introducing us to this problem and inspiring this project.
+J.S.A. would like to thank the Tata Institute of Fundamental Research for its hospitality in August 2015 and February 2016, and A.G. thanks the University of Washington for its hospitality in May 2016.
+We thank the referees for useful suggestions which have improved the exposition.